DorAvissar/Resume_Challenge_AWS/README.md

 So instead, I pointed the domain I purchased to the Amazon CloudFront endpoint.
 CloudFront is a Content Delivery Network (CDN), which is a network of multiple proxy servers with the primary goal of delivering content with high availability and performance.
 This ensures that users across different geographical locations can access the site faster.

-To help you with this , here is a step-by-step guide to migrating your GoDaddy domain to AWS using S3, CloudFormation, ACM & CloudFront <a href="https://sodkiewiczm.medium.com/how-to-use-go-daddy-domain-in-aws-f295645ed548"> guide</a>.
+To help you with this , here is a step-by-step <a href="https://sodkiewiczm.medium.com/how-to-use-go-daddy-domain-in-aws-f295645ed548"> guide</a> to migrating your GoDaddy domain to AWS using S3, CloudFormation, ACM & CloudFront .

 ## Back-end
 ## Phase-4: Javascript-webapp
-The next challenge was to create a counter to keep track of how many times the page has been viewed, and this can be achieved using JavaScript.
-I used an event listener to trigger and call the main.js function whenever the DOM elements or content get reloaded.
-This function sends an HTTP request to an AWS Lambda function (we will discuss this in the next phase) to get the count and display it on the website.
+The next challenge was to create a counter to keep track of how many times the page has been viewed.
+This can be achieved using JavaScript.
+I used an event listener to trigger the index.js function whenever the DOM elements or content are reloaded.
+This function sends an HTTP request to an AWS Lambda function (which we will discuss in the next phase) to get the count and display it on the website.
 You can take a look at the code to understand how it has been done.
-It is simply a basic GET request.

 ## Phase-5: Lambda function
 Now comes the important part.
 I have to create a function to update the count of visitors every time the page is reloaded.
 This can be achieved by using an HTTP trigger for the AWS Lambda function, meaning the function will run every time the page is reloaded.
 So, I created a function to fetch the count from the Amazon DynamoDB (next phase) and then update the count by increasing it by one, returning it to the front end to display the count.
-You can check out the code in the  lambda folder on my Github
+You can check out the code in the lambda folder on my Github.

 ## Phase-6: Amazon DynamoDB
 To store the number of visitors in AWS, I created an Amazon DynamoDB table.
 DynamoDB is also serverless, so I only had to pay for the resources I used.
 After creating the table, I set up the necessary attributes and primary key to store and retrieve the visitor count value.
 DynamoDB's flexible schema allowed me to adapt quickly, although it took some time to familiarize myself with its structure since it was my first time working with it.
-I used the AWS SDK to interact with the DynamoDB table, fetching and updating the count value as needed.

 ## Phase-7 (Terraform)